2012 United States House of Representatives elections in Pennsylvania: District 12

 Pennsylvania's 12th congressional district is located in southwestern Pennsylvania, and consists of all of Beaver County, and parts of Allegheny, Cambria, Lawrence, Somerset, and Westmoreland counties.
-Democrats Mark Critz, who represented Pennsylvania's 12th congressional district since 2010; and Jason Altmire, who represented Pennsylvania's 4th congressional district since 2007, both sought re-election in the new 12th district.
+Democrats Mark Critz, who had represented Pennsylvania's 12th congressional district since 2010; and Jason Altmire, who had represented Pennsylvania's 4th congressional district since 2007, both sought re-election in the new 12th district.